Best cheap NAS 2025

 A Network Attached Storage (NAS) server is a great way to store your data in a centralized location.
 Most servers have powerful software features that let you stream content on all the devices on your home network, back up photos and videos from connected phones, and so much more.

 Think of a NAS as a private cloud solution; instead of your data being stored in a remote cloud server somewhere — which is the case with public cloud providers like Google — you essentially have full control of it, and that comes with guaranteed privacy.
 NAS servers have evolved considerably in the last three years, and you get plenty of options these days that offer robust hardware and multi-Gigabit connectivity on a budget.
-So if you're interested in setting up a budget home NAS, these are the best servers currently available.
+I test NAS servers extensively and used most models that launched in the last ten years, so if you're interested in setting up a budget home NAS, these are the best servers currently available.

 Harish Jonnalagadda is Android Central's Senior Editor of Asia.
 In his current role, he oversees the site's coverage of Chinese phone brands, networking products, and AV gear.
-He has been testing phones for over a decade, and has extensive experience in mobile hardware and the intricacies of the global semiconductor industry.
+He has been testing phones and NAS servers for over a decade, and has extensive experience in hardware.
 Contact him on Twitter at @chunkynerd.

 At a glance